 While I personally not a big fan of using Pinewood to burn since it is a softwood that doesn’t burn as well as a hardwood like the Oaks above.
 It is still a common type of wood that is used for burning in the USA, so I had to include it on this list to help as many people as possible.

 Thereare three types of pine that I have been asked about the most, and they are.
 Eastern White, Jack, and Ponderosa all weigh about the same when dry which surprised me.

 - Eastern White Pine – The Eastern White Pine is the baby of the group if you can call over 2000lbs a baby!
 When it is green it roughly weighs around 2790lbs which is the lightest on this entire list.
 When it’s dry it sheds roughly 500lbs, weighing around 2255lbs overall.
 Thankfully this will cut how many trips you will have to do!

 - Jack Pine – We are back over the 3000lbs mark with this wood, with it being around 3205lbs from my estimations.
 It does shed a fair bit of weight when it has been dried out fully, coming close to the 2493lb mark.

-- Ponderosa Pine – The thing with Ponderosa Pine is that it holds more water then most Pine wood.
-So it weighs more then the others when wet, but when dry it is slightly lighter then the Jack.
+- Ponderosa Pine – The thing with Ponderosa Pine is that it holds more water than most Pinewood.
+So it weighs more than the others when wet, but when dry it is slightly lighter than the Jack.
 Being roughly around 3610 lbs when green, and 2340lbs when dry.
-This is a big surprise to me, but does make life a little easier when it comes to transporting dry.
+This is a big surprise to me but does make life a little easier when it comes to transporting dry.

 My Thoughts On Pine